sameerd/DiffusionTensorImaging/README.md

 ## Documentation

 * This [README](README.md) file has an overview of how to use this repository.
-* The mathematics behind the implementation is written out in the [SingleShellFreewater.pdf](./doc/SingleShellFreeWater.pdf) file.
+* The [SingleShellFreewater.pdf](./doc/SingleShellFreeWater.pdf) file helps describe what the code is doing in the language of mathematics and ties it to the reference papers.
-* The core of the implementation is in the [freewater.py](./pymods/freewater.py) file and the interface class is in the [freewater\_runner.py](./pymods/freewater_runner.py) file.
+* The core of the implementation is in the [freewater.py](./pymods/freewater.py) file and the interface class in [freewater\_runner.py](./pymods/freewater_runner.py).

 ## Caveats
 * **This software is untested.
 Please do your own testing before using it.**